1:1 Mentorship + Placement Support

 Unlock condition

-Readiness milestones → then 1:1 placement support
+Readiness milestones → then full 1:1 placement support.

 Best for

-Working professionals + final years • 2028/2029 (foundation track)
+Working professionals + final years • 2028/2029 students through the foundation track.

 This Month’s Cohort (So Far)